CCDC - Asset Creation#

 Important

-You cannot export a recipe as an asset or a .tiff file without a small computation quota.
-If you are a new user see Manage your resources to know more.
+You cannot export a recipe as an asset or a .tiff file without a small computation quota (if you are a new user, see Manage your resources).

-Click on the button to open the export dialogue.
+Select the button to open the export dialogue.
 Here you can select the bands to retrieve and the scale at which you would like to save the asset.
-CCDC Assets are only compatible with Google Earth Engine, for which a new asset will be created in your personal Earth Engine repository.
+CCDC assets are only compatible with GEE (a new asset will be created in your personal GEE repository).

-If the area covered is relatively small and you have enough storage quota left, you can generously select most of the bands relevant for land applications as shown in the below figure on the left.
-If you are more constrained by storage you will need ot decide on a subset of bands, for which the below figure on the right is a suggested starting point.
+If the area covered is relatively small and you have enough storage quota left, you can generously select most of the bands relevant for land applications (see following figure on the left).
+If you are more constrained by storage, you will need to decide on a subset of bands (see following figure on the right for a suggested starting point).

-The scale parameter depends on the data selected and the level of detail you will need for your further analysis.
-Landsat based assets are usually created at 30 meters.
-Sentinel-1 and 2 can be at 10 meter, but will need 9 times more space as compared to 30 meter resolution.
+The scale parameter depends on the data selected and the level of detail you will need for further analysis.
+Landsat-based assets are usually created at 30 m.
+Sentinel-1 and Sentinel-2 can be at 10 m, but will need nine times more space compared to 30 m resolution.

 Exportation status#